infinispan/dotnet-client/README.md

 # C# Hot Rod Client #

+⚠️ THIS CLIENT HAS BEEN SUPERSEDED BY https://github.com/infinispan/Infinispan.Hotrod.Core ⚠️

 Two build modes are available:

 * Build mode 1 produces an .msi package to be used on Windows